The protein shake, long reserved for weightlifters, offers many advantages: it is easy to prepare, easy to transport, and nutrient-dense.

 An overall calorie surplus

-The protein shake therefore helps increase your energy intake.
+The protein shake therefore helps to increase your energy intake.
 However, two other macronutrients remain essential: carbohydrates and fats.

-They serve as energy substrates to allow proteins to be used more effectively and to fully perform their roles.
+They will serve as energy substrates to allow proteins to be used more effectively and to fully perform their roles.

-The best time to take your bulking shake
+Best timing to take your mass-gainer shake

-Upon waking to feed your muscles
+Upon waking to nourish your muscles

-After a workout for growth and recovery
+After training for growth and recovery

 Sources and scientific studies

-ANSES – Les protéines
+ANSES – Proteins

 Phillips SM, Van Loon LJ. – Dietary protein for athletes: from requirements to optimum adaptation, J Sports Sci., 2011